LostFlip/Google-Data-Analytics-Certification/google.md

 The dataset comes with a license in which the providers allow its users to use and perform analysis on the database given that the users will not breach any of the indicated clauses in the license.
 Since the data contains millions of rows across the 12-month scope of the data, a spreadsheet program would have a difficult time processing and verifying whether the data has any null or error values.
 Once cleaned, we are left with raw data with relevant information waiting for the analysts to discover and answer the business questions that bring value to the stakeholders.

-# Chapter 3: Process
+# Chapter 3 - 4: Process & Analyze
 Before proceeding with any kind of insight gathering, the dataset must first be checked and cleaned for any irrelevant or dummy entries.
 Our software of choice to perform this will be RStudio, since we can also use its data visualization features later on in the project.
+We will also be including syntax in the Analyze process in this section, since both of these steps are performed through RStudio.
 Lets start the data cleaning process by opening a New Project in RStudio and writing the code.

 To start with, we will set the working directory of the project in our computer.
 This will allow us to load straight into the project whenever we open RStudio, as well as identifying the working locations of the data visualization we will create later on.
 ```